dgcnz/relaxed-equivariance-dynamics/blogpost.md

 ### Super Resolution

-Similarly to the previous subsection, we'll analyze the training dynamics of the superresolution models on the isotropic JHTDB dataset as a potential explanation for the superiority of the relaxed equivariant model ofer the fully equivariant one.
+Similarly to the previous subsection, we'll analyze the training dynamics of the superresolution models on the isotropic JHTDB dataset as a potential explanation for the superiority of the relaxed equivariant model over the fully equivariant one.

 First we examine the training and validation Mean Average Error (MAE) curves for the Relaxed Equivariant (RGCNN), Fully Equivariant (GCNN) and non-equivariant (CNN) models (run on 6 different seeds).